The Crafty vaporizer is a pocket portable vape made in Germany by Storz & Bickel, the all-stars behind the renowned Volcano and Plenty vapes.

 Something else that’s nice about the charger is that it uses a standard micro-USB adapter, so you can easily and inexpensively buy additional chargers and keep them wherever you need them, even in the car.

-However, unlike many other vapes with shut off timers, there are things you can do to keep your session going and prevent the unit from shutting off.
+Unlike many other vapes with shut off timers, there are things you can do to keep your session going and prevent the unit from shutting off.
 The first thing the unit will detect is any press of a button, which in the Crafty’s case is the one power button on the front.
-If you press this button at any point while the vape is on it’ll reset the shut off timer back to a full minute.
+If you press this button at any point while the vape is on it’ll reset the shut off timer back to a full minute (it even vibrates to let you know).

 Another thing this vape will detect is a temperature drop big enough to indicate that someone is vaping from it.
 So technically it’s supposed to know if you’re using it and not shut off automatically until it notices inactivity, which would mean you wouldn’t even need to do that power button pressing thing if you were taking at least one draw per minute.